 The following site is optional and may be awarded as a separate contract:

 • Rustic Hills (approximately 12 acres)

 Project vicinity and site plan maps are included in Exhibit A and B of this RFP.
-3.0 PRELIMINARY SCOPE OF SERVICES
+3.0 OF SERVICES

 The Contractor shall furnish all labor, materials, parts and equipment necessary to provide sheep grazing services to City-owned open space properties within the designated service area.
 Services shall be provided as requested by the City of Rocklin Public Services Deputy Director or his authorized designee.